-After a week, strain the nettles (I used a jelly bag in a sieve) and bottle in sterilised bottles (which I took to mean glass bottles which had sat in a low oven for a 10 minutes or so).
+After a week, strain the nettles (I used a jelly bag in a sieve) and bottle in sterilised bottles.
 Remember to let your bottles cool for a few minutes before adding the cold cordial, or you may end up with the glass cracking.

 The resulting cordial is lovely.
 It is a beautiful amber colour, really syrupy (like a Bottle Green cordial) and tastes not quite like anything I have tried before.
 Hubby describes it as tasting a bit like peaches with a hint of elder-flower, I think it tastes a little like lychees and sherbet.
 I would definitely recommend giving it a try.